funfungho/abzLinux/the_linux_command_line/14_package_management.md

     |

     - > `rpm -qf /usr/bin/vim`
+---
-- Device drivers are handled in much the same way, except that instead of being separate items in a distribution’s repository, they become part of the Linux kernel.
-Generally speaking, there is no such thing as a “driver disk” in Linux.
+- Device drivers are handled in much the same way, except that instead of being separate items in a distribution’s repository, they become part of the Linux **kernel**.
+- Generally speaking, there is no such thing as a “driver disk” in Linux.
 Either the kernel supports a device or it doesn’t, and the Linux kernel supports a lot of devices—many more, in fact, than Windows does.
 - A lack of driver support is usually caused by one of 3 things.
     - The device is too new.
         - Since many hardware vendors don’t actively support Linux development, it falls upon a member of the Linux community to write the kernel driver code.
 This takes time.